 - To taste salt

-- Set oven to broil and move the oven rack to the most top position.
-Bring a large sauce pot to heat over medium-high heat.
+- Set oven to broil and move oven rack to most top position.
+Bring a large sauce post to heat over medium- high heat.

 - Once veggies are cool, place tomatoes and onions in a blender along with half a bunch of cilantro and chipotle peppers.
 Blend until smooth.

-- When sauce pot has come up to heat, saute onions, garlic, and bacon together until onions become tender and bacon has rendered most of it’s fat about 10-15 minutes
+- When sauce pot has come up to heat, sauce onions, garlic and bacon together until onions become tender and bacon has rendered most of it’s fat, about 10-15 minutes

 - Once bacon has rendered, add tomato paste and adobo sauce and stir until well mixed and toast for 2 minutes.